 Over the last few years, coworking has become an exceedingly popular option, and many coworking statistics can prove it.
 By sharing workspace with other companies, businesses can cut costs and still provide employees with a dedicated workspace.

 There are distinct benefits for employees as well.
 These spaces give remote employees access to a professional workspace and the chance to network with those sharing the space.
 Users cite an increase in productivity and an opportunity for collaboration with other office mates as the primary motivations for choosing this work environment.

-The Top Coworking Statistics to Consider in 2019 (Editor’s Choice)
+The Top Coworking Industry Statistics (Editor’s Choice)

 - 43% of businesses believe a good coworking space should foster team building and collaboration.

-- In the US, the number of people using coworking spaces increased from 300 in 2010 to 4,000 in 2017.
+- In the US, the number of people using coworking spaces increased from 300 in 2010 to 4,000.

 - By 2022, 13% of businesses outside the US will use shared workspaces.

 - The number of workers using these spaces will almost double between 2017 and 2022.

 - WeWork, ImpactHub, and Regus are the largest coworking companies in 2021.

 30% of offices will be based on this model by 2030.